 We are ONE CITY.
 City Council and Administration working together to best serve the residents of Saskatoon.

-We are creating a collaborative and high-performing culture that builds on our vision, mission and common purpose.
+We are creating a collaborative culture where we are all knit together through our vision, mission, and common purpose enabling each of us to reach our highperformance potential.